-- 1. When infants and toddlers are in care, there shall be a safe diaper changing area which shall be sanitized after every use and equipped with necessary supplies and cleaning materials. - Soiled or wet diapers shall be removed and replaced with clean, dry diapers.
-The caregiver 2. shall ensure that children are properly cleaned and dried. - 3.
+- 1. When infants and toddlers are in care, there shall be a safe diaper changing area which shall be sanitized after every use and equipped with necessary supplies and cleaning materials. - 2.
+Soiled or wet diapers shall be removed and replaced with clean, dry diapers.
+The caregiver shall ensure that children are properly cleaned and dried. - 3.
 Soiled cloth diapers or clothing shall not be rinsed.
-If a child's own diapers are used, they shall be sanitarily bagged to be taken home daily. - 4.
-Diaper covers or plastic pants shall be handled in the same manner as cloth diapers.
+If a child's own diapers are used, they shall be sanitarily bagged to be taken home daily.